openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 jtreg will run the main test code in a new thread in a new thread group.
-When that thread exits, or when any thread in the thread group throws an exception, jtreg will try to ensure that all threads in that thread group have existed.
+When that thread exits, or when any thread in the thread group throws an exception, jtreg will try to ensure that all threads in that thread group have exited.
 It will periodically interrupt those threads for a short period, to give them a chance to terminate themselves, and will report an error if they do not terminate in a timely fashion.
 An action should clean up for itself any threads that